• Skip to main content

 The difficulties

-But those who market expensive content, software and media companies instead of open source prefer open purses to anything.
+But those who market expensive content, software and media companies, instead of open , they prefer open wallets to anything there is.

-They have adopted copy protection systems based on proprietary technologies such as Adobe Flash and Wildvine that allow high value content to be released but can not be easily copied through web browsers.
+So they have adopted systems to prevent it s based on proprietary technologies such as Adobe Flash and Wildvine that allow high-value content to circulate but not be easily copied through web browsers.

 However, this approach is quite desirable in terms of user experience and continued compatibility.